FirebaseExtended/bolt/README.md

 [![NPM Downloads](http://img.shields.io/npm/dm/firebase-bolt.svg)](https://npmjs.org/package/firebase-bolt)

 Bolt is an experimental security and rules compiler for Firebase.
 It is currently in beta.
-The language definition is converging, yet not yet finalized.
+The language definition is converging, but not yet finalized.
 We welcome experimentation, but ask that you hand-verify the resulting JSON output before using with production applications.